 There are cases where a claimant decided they did not want to go to the examination.
 The case was then denied, and a Request for Hearing was filed.
 In some cases, the Administrative Law Judge (ALJ) may see that a claimant’s failed to cooperate and deny the claim.
 So, it’s super important that you go to this medical exam.

-What Happens in a Consultative Examination?
+What Happens During the Examination?

 In most cases, the physician that is going to examine you is a competent doctor and you should approach the examination as if he/she were your own personal physician.
 The doctor will perform an examination much like you have already had from your own personal physicians and you should fully cooperate with them – within reason.